 In this table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions: Non-Detects (ND) - laboratory analysis indicates that the constituent is not present.
 Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
 Parts per billion (ppb) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+PPT: Parts per trillion or Nanograms Per liter (ng/l), equal to 1000 parts ppb.
+Ppq: Parts per Quadrillion or Picograms per liter (pq/l), equal to 1000 ppt.
 Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.
 Action Level or "AL" - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 Maximum Contaminant Level or "MCL" is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCL's are set at very stringent levels.
+To understand the possible health effects described for many regulated contaminates, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
 Maximum Contamination Level Goal or "MCLG" means the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLSs allow for a margin of safety.
 Maximum residual disinfectant level or "MRDL" means the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum residual disinfection level goal or "MRDLG" means the level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Treatment Technique (TT): There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants.

-TEST RESULTS Contaminant Violation Y/N Running Annual Average (RAA) OR Highest Level Detected Range of all Samples MCLG MCL Likely Source of Contamination Date Tested Chromium N 17 17-17 100 100 Discharge from steel and pulp mills; Erosion of natural deposits.
-NOV 2018 Copper (ppm) N 90th percentile =.006 .006 1.3 AL=1.3 Corrosion of household plumbing systems.
-Erosion of natural deposits; leaching from wood preservatives SEPT 2021 Lead (ppm) N 90 th percentile =ND ND 0 AL=15 Corrosion of household plumbing systems, Erosion of natural deposits SEPT 2021 Nitrate (ppm) N 1 .7373 10 10 Runoff from fertilizer use; leaching from septic tanks; sewage; erosion of natural deposits 2023 Arsenic (ppb) N 5.6 5.6-5.6 10 10 Erosion of natural deposits, runoff from orchards, runoff from glass and electronics production wastes NOV 2018 Barium (ppm) N .006 .006006 2 2 Discharge of drilling wastes; discharge from metal refineries; Erosion of natural deposits NOV 2018 Fluoride (ppm) N .9 .99 4 4 Erosion of natural deposits; water additive which Promotes strong teeth; discharge from fertilizer. and aluminum factories NOV 2018
+TEST RESULTS Contaminant Violation Y/N Running Annual Average (RAA) OR Highest Level Detected Range of all Samples MCLG MCL Likely Source of Contamination Date Tested Chromium (ppb) N 17 17-17 100 100 Discharge from steel and pulp mills; Erosion of natural deposits.
+NOV 20 Copper (ppm) N 90th percentile =N/D N/D 1.3 AL=1.3 Corrosion of household plumbing systems.
+Erosion of natural deposits; leaching from wood preservatives JULY 20 Lead (ppm) N 90 th percentile =ND ND 0 AL=15 Corrosion of household plumbing systems, Erosion of natural deposits JULY 20 Nitrate (ppm) N .87 .8787 10 10 Runoff from fertilizer use; leaching from septic tanks; sewage; erosion of natural deposits 2024 Arsenic (ppb) N 5.6 5.6-5.6 10 10 Erosion of natural deposits, runoff from orchards, runoff from glass and electronics production wastes NOV 201 Barium (ppm) N .006 .006006 2 2 Discharge of drilling wastes; discharge from metal refineries; Erosion of natural deposits NOV 201 Fluoride (ppm) N .9 .99 4 4 Erosion of natural deposits; water additive which Promotes strong teeth; discharge from fertilizer. and aluminum factories NOV 201